stfc-sciml/ZeroCoordinateShift/README.md

 This is the repository for the following paper:

-*Anonymous.
+*Kuangdai Leng, Mallikarjun Shankar, Jeyan Thiyagalingam.
 Zero Coordinate Shift: Whetted Automatic Differentiation for Physics-informed Operator Learning.
 2023.*

 Abstract: